cjrh/excitertools/README.rst

 Reference: `more_itertools.consumer <https://more-itertools.readthedocs.io/en/stable/api.html?highlight=numeric_range#more_itertools.consumer>`_

 Some ideas around a reverse iterator as a sink.
-The requirement to first "next" a just-started generator before you can send values into it is irritating, but not insurmountable.
-This method will automatically detect the "just-started generator" situation, do the ``next()``, and then send in the first value as necessary.
+Usually you have first to "send" a ``None`` into a generator if you want to send more values into it (or call ``next()`` on it), but we handle that automatically.

 Simple case: